Northern FlickerColaptes auratus

 Nesting and reproduction: Males and females vigorously defend the space around their nest tree but do not defend a feeding territory, probably because their food sources are not economically defendable.

 Incubation: The male incubates the eggs more than the female, and the eggs hatch in 11 to 14 days.

 Fledging: Both adults feed the young regurgitated food.
 They leave the nest after 24 to 28 days and remain with the parents for a few additional weeks.

 Nest: Northern Flickers frequently reuse a nest cavity from a previous year.
 Males do most of the excavation of new cavities in a dead tree or the dead limb of a live tree.
 They will occasionally dig cavities in wooden utility poles and fence posts.
 Excavation time is about 12 days.
 Nest heights in Tennessee have been recorded from 4 to 45 feet with an average of 18 feet.
 Competition for cavities with European Starlings is common.

-Status in Tennessee: Northern Flickers are a fairly common permanent resident, and are more numerous in the winter due to the arrival of migrants from northern breeding areas.
+Status in Tennessee: Northern Flickers are fairly common permanent residents, and are more numerous in the winter due to the arrival of migrants from northern breeding areas.
 Numbers in Tennessee are declining, possibly due to competition with the European Starling for nest cavities.